andreazignoli/pyoxynet/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+There is no need to clone this repo if you don't want to.
+You can just install the public Python package or call the public Flask-Pyoxynet service from a web app, a terminal on a server or from your browser.

 ### Pip install the package

-This is an example of how to list things you need to use the software and how to install them.
+This is the best solution for those Pyhton users who would like to have Oxynet algorithms always on the tip of their fingers.
+Assuming you have pip installed on your machine, begin with:

 ```sh
 pip install pyoxynet
 ```

-Packages that require addition extra url cannot be installed via setuptools, which letely allows and suggests to use pip when possibile.
+Packages that require addition extra url cannot be installed via *setuptools*, which letely allows and suggests to use pip when possibile.
 To workaround this problem, TFLite is automatically installed with the following command the first time pyoxynet is imported:

 ```sh
 pip install --extra-index-url https://google-coral.github.io/py-repo/ tflite_runtime
 ```

+Currently, The TFLite installation process is completed with a line command inside Python, which is not the best solution.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-Data required for the inference include oxygen uptake (VO2), exhaled CO2 (VCO2), minute ventilation (VE), end tidal O2 (PetO2) and CO2(PetCO2), and ventilatory equivalents (VEVO2 and VEVCO2):
+Data required for the *inference* include oxygen uptake (VO2), exhaled CO2 (VCO2), minute ventilation (VE), end tidal O2 (PetO2) and CO2(PetCO2), and ventilatory equivalents (VEVO2 and VEVCO2):

 | VO2 | VCO2 | VE | PetO2 | PetCO2 | VEVO2 | VEVCO2 |
 |-----|------|----|-------|--------|-------|--------|